-Before considering surgical intervention, a diagnosis must have been made that is based on a thorough history, physical examination and the results of any necessary adjunctive diagnostic tests.
-In addition, all appropriate conservative treatment modalities should have been prescribed over a suitable period of time.
+Before considering surgical intervention, a diagnosis must have been made that is based on a thorough history, physical examination, and the results of any necessary adjunctive diagnostic tests.
+In the majority of cases, appropriate conservative treatment modalities must have been prescribed or attempted over a suitable period of time.
+However, in certain cases, such as traumatic injuries and fractures, surgical intervention may be considered the primary course of treatment.